Jun-depo/Human-Protein-Atlas-Image-Classification/README.md

 ### Introduction

   Different proteins are localized at different locations inside the cell.
-Protein localization patterns are labeled by antibodies that is revealed in the green channel of images, along with microtubules (red), endoplasmatic reticulum (yellow) and nuclei (blue).
+Protein localization patterns are detected and revealed in the green channel of images, along with microtubules (red), endoplasmatic reticulum (yellow) and nuclei (blue).
 Based on lables of the training set, classification models need to learn to distinguish 28 different protein localization patterns.
 Each protein can be localized at multiple subcellular locations, carring multiple labels.
  (Link:  https://www.kaggle.com/c/human-protein-atlas-image-classification)

   Iniatial data analysis showed that there are many examples of proteins localized at nucleoplasm, cytosol, plasma membrane, nucleoli, mitochondria, golgi apparatus and nuclear bodies.
-Very few examples of proteins localized at aggresome, mitotic spindle, lipid droplets, peroxisomes, endosomes, lysosomes, microtubule ends, rods & rings as shown in the figure below.
+Very few examples have their proteins localized at aggresome, mitotic spindle, lipid droplets, peroxisomes, endosomes, lysosomes, microtubule ends, rods & rings as shown in the figure below.

 ![alt text](https://github.com/Jun-depo/Human-Protein-Atlas-Image-Classification/blob/master/count1.png)

 ### Over sampling underrepresented class examples
-I oversampled underrepresented class training examples (2-7 times of original size depending on the classes) to offset slightly of unbalanced sample distribution of different class labels.
+I oversampled underrepresented class training examples through multiplication of existing samples (2-7 times of original samples depending on the classes) to somewhat offset unbalanced sample distribution of different labels within the dataset.

 ### Data Generator.

-Total amount of image data is more than system could handle, I used data generator to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) as the main reference for the data generator.
+Total amount of image data is larger than the system memory, data generator was used to retrieve and feed image data in batches, I used the tutorial (https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) as the main reference for the data generator.

 ### Image augmentation and cropping.